virtualmin/virtualmin-gpl/README.md

   - Comprehensive CLI and remote API
   - Powerful HTML5/JS file manager
   - Tons of plugins
-  - Big community of users (over 100,000 active installs)
+  - Big community of users (over 100,000 active installations)
   - Based on Webmin! (over a million installations worldwide!)

-Virtualmin has been in active development since ~2003, averaging a new release every couple of months.
+Virtualmin has been under consistent development since ~2003, averaging a new release every couple of months.

 # Getting Support